 Most VAC’s are due to pneumonia, Acute Respiratory Distress Syndrome (ARDS), atelectasis, and pulmonary edema.
 IVACS are often associated with pneumonia.
 To reduce VAE’s, hospitals are encouraged to focus on:

-- Hospitals are encouraged to focus on interventions, or a ventilator bundle, that have been proven to decrease the occurrence of VAE and associated mortality, length of stay and cost.
+- Interventions, or a ventilator bundle, that have been proven to decrease the occurrence of VAE and associated mortality, length of stay and cost.

 Agency for Healthcare Research and Quality (AHRQ) Toolkit to Improve Safety for Mechanically Ventilated Patients:

 National Healthcare Safety Network Surveillance for Ventilator-associated Events: